eoos-systems/eoos-projects/README.md

 ###### 2. Clone this repository

-For instance we will clone it to EOOS-DEV directory by SSH.
+We strongly recommend to do it by SSH.

 ```
-REPOSITORY$ git clone --branch master git@gitflic.ru:baigudin-software/eoos-projects.git EOOS-PROJECTS
+REPOSITORY$ git clone git@gitflic.ru:baigudin-software/eoos-projects.git
 ```

 ###### 3. Initialize this repository for development